Vyral/timothy-shutte-recruiting/_posts/2021-08-27-the-5-pillars-of-exit-realty.md

 {% include excerpt.html %}

 Today we're talking about the five pillars of Exit Realty and what they mean to us.
-We believe that if we focus on the Realtor rather than just the numbers, we can grow organically by teaching and training Realtors to be able to produce business and meet their income goals.
+We believe that if we focus on the Realtor rather than just the numbers, we can grow organically by teaching and training Realtors to produce business and meet their income goals.
 We do that in five ways.

 **1\.
 Training.** We train you to be the best agent we can by giving you mentorship opportunities from those who’ve been in the business longer.